Paul Quinton

-Paul M. Quinton (born 1944) is an American physiologist.
+Paul M. Quinton (born 1944) is an American physiologist known for his research on cystic fibrosis.
 He is a professor of pediatrics at the University of California San Diego and a professor of Biomedical Sciences at the University of California Riverside.

 Early life and education

 Quinton was born in 1944.
 He grew up in Southeast Texas.
 As a child, he suffered from chronic coughing and often had unusual salt stains on his clothes from excessive sweating.
 His mother would cover him with Vicks VapoRub to ease his cough.

 In college at the University of Texas Austin, after coughing up blood, Quinton began investigating his possible condition looking into bronchitis and bronchiectasis.
 He noticed a footnote that referenced cystic fibrosis.
 Its definition gave him chills as it was so similar to his symptoms.
 His CF was confirmed by a sweat test.
 After his diagnosis, he committed to find the underlying causes of the disease.

 Quinton received a PhD from Rice University.